UK vs USA Law: Guiding Your Child’s Decision

 The USA is a preferred country for higher education for most of the students in India.
 It is one of the best choices for studying law because it offers a plethora of dignified universities to elevate your child’s CV.

-Not only will it improve their communication skills and strategies, and it can provide them with exposure to different law specializations that other universities may not offer.
+Not only will it improve their communication skills and strategies, but it can also provide them with exposure to different law specializations that other universities may not offer.

 From moot courts to internships, the exposure offered by Law Schools in the USA is tremendous; this is why these schools have a very low acceptance rate and are highly competitive.